 Become a Pharmacy Technician

 Earning a PharmD is not the only way you can work in the pharmacy environment.
 Pharmacy technicians work closely with pharmacists, but many jobs require only a high school diploma, vocational training, and state licensure.
-Further, the demand for pharmacy technicians is expected to increase by 5 percent between 2021 and 2031 (BLS 2022).
+Further, the demand for pharmacy technicians is expected to increase by 6 percent between 2024 and 2034 (BLS 2025).

 Of course, there are tradeoffs as well, namely in terms of salary.
-A pharmacy technician can expect to make a median salary of $36,740 annually, which is low relative to other careers in medical technology, and very low relative to a pharmacist’s expected salary.
+A pharmacy technician can expect to make a median salary of $43,460 (BLS 2024) annually, which is low relative to other careers in medical technology, and very low relative to a pharmacist’s expected salary.
 On the other hand, pharmacy technicians can and do work in nearly every environment where pharmacists work, including hospitals, clinics, retail drugstores, and ambulatory clinics.

 Pharmacy technicians may interact with patients, taking necessary information to fill prescriptions, keep track of a pharmacy’s inventory, use computer software to track patients and their confidential health data, and process purchases for patients.